hertze/Swedish-Pixels/_posts/2011-03-18-baking-website-with-jekyll.markdown

 <img src="http://swedishpixels.com/bilder/filesystem.jpg" style="float:right; margin: 0 0 10px 10px;">

-For the last month and a half I've been running Jekyll and for the first time in years I feel content.
+For the last month and a half I've been running [Jekyll][9] and for the first time in years I feel content.
 With my web publishing, that is.

 The feeling of writing everything as text files on either of my computers, committing it to a Git repository and pushing it to [GitHub pages][6] for publications is best described as *satisfaction*.
 It feels incredibly robust, almost incorruptible.
 There are no upgrades you *have* to do.
 No database backups, which I always forgot anyway.
 No plugins to manage, no theme park of a web interface you have to sift through to make the tiniest change.
 I say good riddance to all of that.